MCDReforged/MCDReforged/docs/source/quick_start/first_run.rst

 - :ref:`configuration:language`: the language using in MCDR
 - :ref:`configuration:start_command`: how MCDR starts your server
-- :ref:`configuration:handler`: how MCDR read your server outputs
+- :ref:`configuration:handler`: how MCDR reads your server outputs
 - :ref:`configuration:encoding, decoding`: how MCDR handles the server IO stream

-Read each section carefully and make sure you filled in the correct values.
+Read each section carefully and make sure you fill in the correct values.

-As a simple example, this is the ones you need to be aware for a vanilla Minecraft 1.21 server with Java 21:
+As a simple example, these are the ones you need to be aware of for a vanilla Minecraft 1.21 server with Java 21:

 .. code-block:: yaml